“I was completely shocked by the fact that they wanted me…it made me realise I’d done better than I’d originally thought.”

 “We tend to do almost everything together as a family too, like holidays (before I started racing) and breaks away; in addition to Christmas and birthdays.”

-Emily’s racing career started two years ago when her father Mark took her go karting for the first time, subsequently joining the Brentwood Karting Academy soon after and realising this was something she wanted to do on a full-time basis.
+Emily’s racing career started two years ago when her father Mark took her go karting for the first time.

 “Karting with my Dad gave me the opportunity to try something new, and in all honesty, something I wouldn’t ever have thought of doing myself.